NYC1809/NYC1809/README.md

   - 💯 Valorant plugin in Minecraft

 ### - 👻 Planned for the future:
-  - ✨ Hypixel bot controlled by the official Hypixel API
+  - ✨ Hypixel skyblock bot
   - 🐬 Anti Cheat API for public use
   - 🪐 Dead by Daylight Minecraft plugin
   - 🚗 Dead by Daylight map generation ai